That last day, my Secret Sister gift was a caramel brownie Lindt chocolate bar--best. Chocolate Bar. Ever.

-Then it was off to Crafts for the second time, where we found another two projects waiting, and again I was only able to start one.
-This time I didn't even finish, but at least I got out with my own level!
+Then it was off to Crafts for the second time, where we found another two projects waiting.
+Again I was only able to start one, but at least I got out with my own level!

-Next we returned to the Mess Hall and decorated brown paper 'Which Wich' bags for soldiers.
+Next we returned to the Mess Hall and decorated brown paper bags for soldiers.
 The bags are going to be filled with hygiene items and other essentials that our armed forces need.

-Self defense was next, and, I think, the climax of the morning.
+Self defense was next, and the climax of the morning.
 It was fun and very informative.
 We learned basic ways to defend ourself and what to do in a dangerous situation that might require self defense.

 Just one last hour of level certification in the Rec Room, where we got our camp manuals signed and played 'Poison Dart Frog' with the second levels before setting up five large racks of chairs for the testimony meeting later that night.

 After that, we had two and a half hours of FREE TIME!!!!!
-The first hour and a half was spent at the pool playing 'Tunnel Tag' after grabbing some snacks at the camp store (of course).
+The first hour and a half was spent at the pool playing 'Tunnel Tag' after grabbing some snacks at the camp store.
 After a long, exciting game, we finally decided to head back.
-But it hurt so bad to walk up the hill.
+But it was suspiciously painful to walk up the hill.
 I looked down at my white flip flops and saw a large spot of red where my big toe rested.
-WHAT?!?!?!
+Oh dear.

 We finally made it back and, horrified at the prospect of hot shower water burn our tender appendages, half-jokingly asked if someone wanted to bandage our feet.
-They all replied with a resounding "NO!", but then one of the girls who had apparently had the same problem told us to go to the other cabin where one of the older girls was playing the part of 'doctor'.
+They all replied with a resounding "NO!", but then someone who had apparently had the same problem told us to go to the other cabin where one of the older girls was playing the part of 'doctor'.

-The pain now much alleviated, we hobbled back to our cabin and showered.
-And we didn't even notice our toes!
+With the pain now almost gone, we hobbled back to our cabin and showered.
+And we didn't notice our toes for the rest of the night!
 We still had about half an hour of free time, so we played games for a few minutes before heading up to Flag.
 Our bishops had arrived while we were still on free time, so we hadn't gotten a chance to say hi, but now we took the opportunity to greet our wonderful bishop and tell him all about our camp adventures so far!

 The usual routine of flag was followed by an amazing dinner in the Mess Hall.
 Each camp flag had been taken from the rafters and leaned up against the rail fence outside.
 In their places were white paper lanterns and other 3-D hanging decorations--all white.
 The tables had white plastic cloths and burlap as well as small candles in jars, little white flowers in vases, and strings of gold beads and fake coins, etc., on top.
-Instead of getting our paper or plastic dinnerware in the food line, there were places at the tables set with nice, durable, plates; formal paper napkins; clear, hard, plastic cups; and striped paper straws.
-Everything was disposable, but of the highest possible quality.
+Instead of getting our paper or plastic dinnerware in the food line, there were places at the tables already set for us.

 Bishop's Night did not disappoint!
 The bishops competed in three contests to see who would be the 'Bishop of the Night'.
 (Or something like that.
 It was really just for fun!)